kom3/GO-JWT-CRUD-GIN-SERVER/README.md

 		// this is where pointer comes to our rescue

 		// To modify the original value we need to either pass the reference of the property or
-		// recieve the value as a pointer(have a look at 'SetPhoneWithPointer' mthod) userDetailsObject.SetPhoneWithPointer(12345678) //Your phone permanently updated to:  12345678 userDetailsObject.GetPhone() // Your phone is:  12345678
+		// recieve the value as a pointer(have a look at 'SetPhoneWithPointer' method) userDetailsObject.SetPhoneWithPointer(12345678) //Your phone permanently updated to:  12345678 userDetailsObject.GetPhone() // Your phone is:  12345678